hats-finance/hats-contracts/docs/claims.md

      - the claim must be challenged
      - only the arbitrator can call `approveClaim` and can change the bountyPercentage if given the permission, until the challenge had timed out
    - after the challenge period:
      - if the claim was not challenged, anyone can call `approveClaim` and approve the claim.
-The bountyPercentage remains that as chosen by the committee
+     - the bountyPercentage remains that as chosen by the committee
    - `_claimId` must be the id of the currently active claim
 1. **DISMISSAL** `dismissClaim(_claimId)`
    -  if a claim was challenged: